pkurremula/cloud-recipes/kubernetes/service/README.md

 # Service

-Create services of the following types:
+Create Services of the following types:

 * ClusterIP - Expose a pod to other resources wihin the cluster.
 * NodePort - Create a TCP port on the actual virtual machine, to which traffic from a pod will be routed.
 It also creates and assign a ClusterIP to the pod to so that it can be connected to the pod.